antoinejaussoin/retro-board/README.md

 ## Versions History

+### Version 4.13.0 (unreleased)

+- Adding the option of paying for Retrospected Pro annually, getting one month free in the process
+- Update prices, especially for USD

 ### Version 4.12.0

 - Changing naming convention for the database.
 All fields and tables are now `snake_case`.